nbittich/mu-search/rfcs/multi-language-search.md

 ```

 Of these, only language containers and postfixed fields allow a user to define custom tokenizers and analysers for specific languages.
-So the expanded form should not be considered a candidate.
+So the expanded form should not be considered a candidate for storage.

 Of the two remaining options the language container seems the most robust solution, by nesting the languages we make parsing and finding the relative languages a lot easier and avoid the chance (however small) of conflicting with another defined property.